shapedthought/cap_tier_report/README.md

 Experimental tool that provides a report on the differences in restore point quantities between on-premises and cloud with Veeam Capacity Tier.

-It achives this by scanning the local Veeam vbm files (metadata) and comparing them with cloud versions of the same files.
+It achives this by ether scanning the local repository for vbm files or you can use a PowerShell script to get the same info, then comparing that data against vbm files pulled from AWS.

 It is currently designed to be used with copy-only mode.